-The Bulgarian Deaf Community, with the Ministry of Education and Science and Sofia University, advocated for it since 2018, preceded by linguistic research on Bulgarian Sign Language during 2016-2018.
+The Bulgarian Deaf Community with the Sofia University and other allies advocated for it since 2019 which was preceded by the research on Bulgarian Sign Language during 2016-2018.

-This Act consists of 5 chapters with 28 articles and transitional provisions.
-All articles of this Act entered into force immediately in 2021, except for Article 10 related to education at Deaf schools, which will enter into force in 2026 as additional regulations will be implemented.
+This Act consists of 5 chapters with a total of 29 articles and transitional provisions.
+All articles of this Act entered into force immediately in 2021, except for Article 11 that is related to education which will enter into force in 2026 as its implementation will be complemented with additional regulations.

-The aim of this Act is mandated in the first chapter of the law with seven provisions beginning with the recognition of Bulgarian Sign Language as an equal and independent language for the deaf and deafblind persons in Bulgaria as stated in Article 1:
+The objective of this Act is mandated in the third section of the law with seven provisions beginning with the recognition of the Bulgarian Sign Language as an equal an independent language for the deaf and deafblind persons in Bulgaria as it is stated in article 1:

 Article 1.
-(1) This law regulates public relations related to recognizing the Bulgarian sign language as a natural independent language and respecting the right of the deaf and deaf-blind persons to express and receive information through the Bulgarian sign language.
+(1) This law regulates the public relations, connected with the recognition of the Bulgarian sign language as a natural independent language and with the respect of the right of the deaf and deafblind persons to expression and of information through the Bulgarian sign language.